Anastacio Caedo

 His best known works include the MacArthur Landing site in Palo Red Beach, Leyte; the Benigno Aquino Monument which was originally at the corner of Ayala Avenue and Paseo de Roxas in Makati; the Bonifacio Monument in Pugad Lawin, Balintawak; and numerous statues of Jose Rizal, most notably the ones displayed in Philippine embassies throughout the world.
 He produced numerous commissioned representational sculptures mainly monuments of national heroes and successful Filipino politicians, businessmen, and educators.

 Caedo is also notable for having refused the honor of being awarded a National Artist of the Philippines - in 1983, 1984, and 1986.

 Family and early life

-Anastacio Tanchangco Caedo was born on Aug.
+Anastacio Tanchauco Caedo was born on Aug.
 14, 1907 in the Municipality of Batangas (now Batangas City), the capital of Batangas province.
 His parents were Antonio Caedo and Genoveva Tanchangco.

 Education

 At the age of 14, Elementary education at Calaca Elementary School in Batangas.
 In 1925, he entered the University of the Philippines (UP) School of Fine Arts.
 Even though lacking the required High School diploma in order to enter the university, Caedo made it to the UP College of Fine Arts through the direct recommendation of Professor Guillermo Tolentino.
 Thus, Caedo studied night high school while taking up Fine Arts at the UP.